frederikgramkortegaard/august/README.md

 August is a blockchain platform implementing the technology stack from consensus protocols to high-level programming languages.
 The system combines Bitcoin's proof-of-work consensus model with Ethereum-style smart contracts, featuring a custom virtual machine (AVM) and the Marigold programming language.

 The blockchain uses SHA-256 proof-of-work with dynamic difficulty adjustment and longest-chain fork resolution.
 Smart contracts execute on AVM, a stack-based bytecode runtime with 256-bit arithmetic and gas-metered execution.
-Marigold provides a high-level syntax that compiles to AVM bytecode through a compiler pipeline with lexer, parser, type checker, and code generator (code generator is WIP).
+Marigold provides a high-level syntax that compiles to AVM bytecode through a compiler pipeline with lexer, parser, type checker, and code generator (code generator is WIP, for now use AVMBC instead).

 The P2P network implements decentralized peer discovery and headers-first synchronization without hardcoded seed nodes.
 The toolchain includes wallet, miner, compiler, and HTTP API for development and interaction.